HOA/COA Elections

-An election in the HOA is a fundamental process determining who will lead and make decisions for the community.
-It is crucial for the proper functioning and governance of the association, ensuring that the residents have a say in the management of their neighborhood.
+An HOA/COA election is a formal procedure to determine who will lead and make decisions for the community.
+It is crucial for the proper functioning and governance of a community, ensuring that the owners have a say in the management of their community.

-These elections typically occur once every year at the annual meeting.
-State laws and the HOA’s bylaws govern the process, including nominating candidates, campaigning, casting votes, and counting ballots.
+An HOA/COA election typically occurs once every year at the annual meeting.
+State laws and the HOA/COAs bylaws govern the process, including nominating candidates, campaigning, casting votes, and counting ballots.

-HOA elections are vital for several reasons.
-They ensure that the board reflects the interests and concerns of the homeowners.
-Each board member acts as a representative of the community’s residents.
-Regular elections hold board members accountable to the homeowners.
-Residents who are unhappy with the current board’s performance can vote for new candidates.
+HOA/COA elections are vital for several reasons.
+They ensure that the board reflects the interests and concerns of the owners.
+Each board member acts as a representative of the community’s owners.
+Regular elections hold board members accountable to the owners.
+Owners who are unhappy with the current board’s performance can vote for new candidates.

-Elections also promote transparency in the association’s governance.
+HOA/COA elections also promote transparency in the association’s governance.
 They provide a platform for discussions about community issues and the board’s activities.
-Finally, by participating in elections, homeowners become more engaged in the community, fostering a sense of ownership and responsibility.
+By participating in elections, owners become more engaged in the community, fostering a sense of ownership and responsibility.

-While it can vary from one association to another, the process of an HOA board election typically involves the following steps:
+While it can vary from one association to another, the process of an HOA/COA board election typically involves the following steps:

 1. Preparation and Notice

-The HOA board announces the upcoming election and calls for candidates.
-This notice includes important details like the election date, the number of board positions available, and the nomination process.
+The HOA/COA board announces the upcoming election and calls for candidates.
+This notice includes important details such as the election date, the number of board positions available, and the nomination process.

 2. Nominations

-Homeowners nominate themselves or others to run for the board.
-According to the HOA’s bylaws, nominees usually need to meet certain eligibility criteria.
+Owners nominate themselves or others to run for the board.
+According to the bylaws of HOA/COA, nominees usually need to meet certain eligibility criteria.

 3. Candidate Statements and Campaigning

 Candidates may submit statements outlining their qualifications and goals.
-They can also campaign by engaging with residents, attending HOA meetings, and distributing informational materials.
+They can also campaign by engaging with residents, attending HOA/COA meetings, and distributing informational materials.

 4. Voting

-Homeowners vote either by mail, online, or at a scheduled meeting.
-Each homeowner typically gets one vote per vacant position.
-Again, an HOA’s bylaws may have specific requirements and procedures.
+Owners vote either by mail, online, or at a scheduled meeting.
+Each owner typically gets one vote per vacant position.
+The HOA/COA bylaws may have specific requirements and procedures.

-In Texas, the law requires HOAs to use written and signed ballots for election in the HOA.
+In Texas, the law requires HOAs/COAs to use written and signed ballots for election in the HOA/COA.
 This includes electronic votes.

 5. Ballot Counting